avelino/awesome-go/README.md

 - [nan](https://github.com/kak-tus/nan) - Zero allocation Nullable structures in one library with handy conversion functions, marshallers and unmarshallers.
 - [null](https://github.com/emvi/null) - Nullable Go types that can be marshalled/unmarshalled to/from JSON.
 - [typ](https://github.com/gurukami/typ) - Null Types, Safe primitive type conversion and fetching value from complex structures.

+### Enum

+- [goenum](https://github.com/lvyahui8/goenum) - A common enumeration struct based on generics and reflection that allows you to quickly define enumerations and use a set of useful default methods.

 ### Queues